andrew henderson menu

 US citizens are subject to US law regardless of their location.
 This means that if you go overseas and consume psilocybin, this is technically a crime that you could be prosecuted for in the United States.

-Several issues like extradition laws and questions of political sovereignty often keep US citizens from prosecution of lesser crimes.
+Several issues, like extradition laws and questions of political sovereignty, often keep US citizens from being prosecuted for lesser crimes.
 Still, there are certain crimes that the US government enforces without question.

-Of course, there are certain crimes where this law serves a necessary and important purpose, such as trafficking.
+Of course, there are some crimes where this law serves a necessary and important purpose, such as trafficking.

 Register for Selective Service